Are you making these 2 mistakes in your Squarespace projects?

-The content on your and client's site is the most important thing.
-It's why people visit websites 99% of times.
-That content might be text, data, videos or photos but it's all classed as content.
+The content on your and your client's site is the most important thing.
+It's why people visit websites 99% of the time.
+That content might be text, data, videos or photos, but it's all classed as content.
 It's very important.

 Try to gather the content from your client as early in the design process as possible; this makes for much more successful projects.
 That's if the client is adamant, they can write the content themselves.
 There is an opportunity here to create another service and write the content yourself.
-Some designers can do this, but it's quite an undertaking.
+Some designers can accomplish this, but it's a considerable undertaking.
 A better option would be to find a third party or freelancer that could help you.

 2.)
 Mistake #2: Don't jump into Squarespace and start designing

-Some Squarespace designers UK based like to go as quickly as they can into Squarespace.
-This is a mistake; there are 2 pieces of the design process missing here.
+Some UK-based Squarespace designers like to get started as quickly as possible with Squarespace.
+This is a mistake; two key pieces of the design process are missing here.

 Mood boards

 The first is mood or style boards.
 These can save a lot of time and hassle down the line.
-It's so tempting to dive right into Squarespace, but if you do and come up with a design that the client doesn't like, then, that can be a lot of frustration and time thrown away.
+It's so tempting to dive right into Squarespace, but if you do and come up with a design that the client doesn't like, it can lead to a lot of frustration and wasted time.
 Mood boards are the step before design.
-With the brief in mind, gather some inspiration and website screenshots and graphics and then have a conversation with the client.
+With the brief in mind, gather some inspiration, including website screenshots and graphics, and then have a conversation with the client.
 Is this the vibe and look that they desire?
 Try to point them in the right direction and take the feedback on board.
-This may sound like such a fleeting part of the process but it's an important part of designing websites.
+This may sound like such a fleeting part of the process, but it's an important part of designing websites.
 We used this on our Squarespace Coffee Shop template.
-All the best projects that have I been involved with have had the most research and mood board work done in them.
+All the best projects I have been involved with have had the most extensive research and mood board work.

 PhotoShop, Sketch or Figma

 Rather than jumping into Squarespace immediately after mood boards, there is another part that some miss.
-Designing the site in a software application like PhotoShop to Figma, in my experience, just makes for so much more creative and successful projects.
+Designing the site in a software application like Photoshop or Figma, in my experience, yields many more creative and successful projects.

 Laying out elements is a lot quicker in a graphics package, rather than doing it in Squarespace with trial and error.
 There are just so many more things you can do easier in PhotoShop or Figma.
-With you doing things quicker, this leads to more iterations, and more iterations almost always lead to better design.
-Sure, there is a learning curve to a program like PhotoShop or Figma, but they are beneficial to use; the effort is worth it.
+With you doing things more quickly, this leads to more iterations, and more iterations almost always result in a better design.
+Sure, there is a learning curve to programs like Photoshop or Figma, but they are beneficial to use; the effort is worth it.